The biggest thing to hit healthcare since the polio vaccine.

 Right now the primary focus is targeting the integration of connected medical devices and intelligent data analysis in order to enhance the operational efficiency of healthcare firms.
 The value derived from using more efficient tools and techniques is primarily reduced costs.
 Other benefits include real-time patient engagement, remote monitoring, chronic disease management, inpatient monitoring, medication management, efficient clinical operations, and workflow management.

 Major players in the IoT in healthcare market are Medtronic, Inc., GE Healthcare, IBM, Cisco Systems, and Phillips.
 The scope of developing and manufacturing is a worldwide endeavor focusing on wearable external, implanted and stationary medical devices.
 These necessitate a need for systems and software such as remote device and network bandwidth management, data analytics, application security, and network security.
-Connectivity technologies include Wi-Fi, BLE, NFC, ZigBee, cellular, and satellite technologies.
+Connectivity technologies include Wi-Fi, BLE, NFC, ZigBee, cellular, and satellite technologies find out this here.
 These open up opportunities within the system integration, maintenance and support, as well as many other professional services.